tushartyagi/learn-git/learn-git.md

     common ancestor (they will have to :)), then git merges the changes in the common ancestor and creates a new commit out of this merge.

+### Remote Git ###
+First when a `git clone` command is used, git creates a local repo for you to work on.
+The master is the repo that you usually work on, unless the name is changed.
+Even on the remote server there is a branch called master (unless a different name is used).
+After clone, the master of remote is available as `origin/master`.

+Every change that we do the local repo takes us away from `origin/master`.
+If, in the meantime, data on the server has also changed, we use the `fetch` command to update the local repo.

+        $ git fetch origin
+        $ git fetch <remote-name>

+fetching doesn't allow us to make changes since the pointer still points to the remote branch.
+In order to start working on this, we need to merge the new branch with our local branch, or create a new branch entirely:

+        $ git merge origin/branchname
+        $ git checkout -b origin/branchname
+        $ git checkout -b <local-alias> origin/branchname

+`git push <remote> <local>` is used to push the changes that you've done in the local branch into the remote branch, which is a shortcut to:

+        $ git push <remote-name> localbranch:remotebranch

+        $ git branch -vv
+        iss53     7e424c3 [origin/iss53: ahead 2] forgot the brackets
+        master    1ae2a45 [origin/master] deploying index fix
+        * serverfix f8674d9 [teamone/server-fix-good: ahead 3, behind 1] this should do it
+        testing   5ea463a trying something new

+ahead n means we have n changes that we haven't pushed to the server. behind n means we have n changes that we haven't merged from the server.